Part 1 of the Risk of Manual Processes blog series. You can access the full series here.

 Trust begins with a reliable output, but if those numbers are produced by manual processes—well, it’s no wonder accountants are feeling the pressure.

-The close process is weighed down by manual, repetitive tasks (think mile-long checklists and complex formulas) that absorb accountants’ valuable time and introduce risk.
+The monthly close process is weighed down by manual, repetitive tasks (think mile-long checklists and complex formulas) that absorb accountants’ valuable time and introduce risk.
 Weaknesses and inefficiencies in the balance sheet substantiation process often lead to misstatements and control deficiencies, which can result in costly penalties and fines, stock price deterioration, damaged public image, litigation, and even bankruptcy.

 Accuracy and integrity are the ultimate goals, but the intensely manual nature of this process puts those goals in jeopardy.